Diagnosing Pancreatic Cancer

 A history of pancreatitis can also increase your risk.
 This condition can be caused by gallstones, alcohol abuse, and, sometimes, the use of certain medications.
 There are also genetic causes for pancreatitis.

-Smoking cigarettes and using other forms of tobacco also increase the risk of pancreatic cancer.
+In addition, smoking cigarettes and using other forms of tobacco increase the risk of pancreatic cancer.
 Doctors at Perlmutter Cancer Center urge people to quit smoking.
 Our doctors know how difficult this can be.
 The specialists at our Tobacco Cessation Program can help you every step of the way.

 Tobacco Cessation Program

 Quitting smoking can reduce the risk of cancer recurrence.
 We can help you quit.Learn More

 A CT scan uses X-rays to create cross-sectional, three-dimensional images of the body.
 Our radiologists use a special pancreatic protocol CT scan to view the pancreas and to detect cancer.